AmbatiUmaVV/DevOps/README.md

 # DevOps
-This is a small DevOps project
+This is a small DevOps project.
+Hello All!